Azure/azure-media-migration/README.md

 # Deployment
 ## Running in Azure
 The quickest way to run the tool in Azure is use the deployment scripts.
-See [deployment.md](deployment/deployment.md) for more instruction how to quikcly run it.
+See [deployment.md](deployment/deployment.md) for more instructions how to quickly run it.